grafana/explore-logs/README.md

 > **__NOTE:__** Explore Logs is actively being developed and is currently available as a preview.

 Explore Logs offers a query-less experience for browsing Loki logs without the need for writing complex queries.
-Discover or narrow down your search to find logs for your service, uncover related logs, and understand patterns—all with just a few clicks.
+Discover or narrow down your search by using by volume and text patterns.
+Uncover related logs and and understand patterns—all with just a few clicks.
 No LogQL required!
 With Explore Logs, you can:

 - Easily find logs and log volumes for all of your services
 - Effortlessly filter service logs based on their log volumes, labels, fields, or patterns.